dream-reaper111/NeoCortex1/README.md

 The script prints a public URL (e.g. `https://1234.ngrok.io`).
 Use this URL to access your API externally.
 For Alpaca webhooks, append `/alpaca/webhook` to that URL and configure it in your Alpaca dashboard.
+By default the script requests the reserved domain `neocortex.internal`; if your ngrok account does not have that domain available the script automatically falls back to a random subdomain and prints a warning.

 Security hardening options: